espocrm/documentation/development/api-tutorial.md

 ### PHP

 1. Create a new PHP file: `EspoApiClient.php` with the code copied from [here](api-client-php.md#class).
-2. Include this file in the place where you want to call EspoCRM API and utilize it.
+2. Include this file in the place where you want to call EspoCRM API and use it.
+See the code below.

 ```php
 <?php